bmcgrath1001/ai_bi_dev_roadmap/00_foundations/notes_python.md

 - Start small: write simple scripts and automate daily BI tasks.
 - Refactor frequently: modular, readable code is key.
 - Learn to debug with `print()`, `try/except`, and breakpoints.

+---

+## 💬 ChatGPT Prompt Library for Python

+Use these to accelerate development, debugging, and problem-solving.

+### 🧹 Data Cleaning

+> "Here’s a `pandas` DataFrame.
+What’s the fastest way to clean NaNs, convert date columns, and standardize text formats?"

+### 🧪 Debugging Help

+> "I'm getting this error in my Python script: `[insert error here]`.
+Here's the relevant code snippet.
+What’s likely causing this and how do I fix it?"

+### 📈 Visualization

+> "Write Python code using `matplotlib` or `seaborn` to plot a histogram of column `X` from my DataFrame.
+Make it clean and professional."

+### 🔄 Loop Refactoring

+> "Can you help me refactor this nested for loop into a more Pythonic or vectorized solution?"

+### 🧠 Explain Code

+> "Explain what this Python function does and suggest improvements.
+Here’s the function: `[paste function here]`."

+### 📂 File Automation

+> "Write a script that reads every `.csv` in a folder, cleans the data (drops nulls, converts dates), and saves to `.parquet`."

+### 🧵 Multithreading/Multiprocessing

+> "I need to speed up a script that processes lots of API calls.
+Should I use `asyncio`, `concurrent.futures`, or `multiprocessing`?"

+### 📦 Conda/Pip Environments

+> "Help me write a `requirements.txt` or `environment.yml` file for the following packages, and explain how to install them into a virtual environment."

+---

+### 🧩 Prompt Writing Tips

+- Be specific: include context, expected outcome, and constraints.
+- Give an example input and desired output if possible.
+- Reference your working environment if relevant (e.g., VS Code, Streamlit, Airflow).

+---